story105/CompilerConstructionPLEASEWORK/Typechecker/Haskell/README.md

 To compile run `stack build` and to test run `stack test`

+To run typechecking on a specific file, run `stack exec CPPTypeChecker-exe <file_path>.cc`

 The files produced by bnfc are in src:

 	AbsCpp.hs